johnalison/obsidian-notes/Journal/25 July 2024 Thursday.md

 Working 4b

 # Whiskey with Fenguei and Simran
-- Simran agrees with powwow with scott/
+- Simran agrees with powwow with scott
 - Scott told Simram

 # Giant Eagle with H
-- They are getting rid of the mix and match!
+- They are getting rid of the mix and match beers !

 Home.